 All art supplies will be provided to qualified Veterans and families free of charge through a generous grant provided by the California Arts Council.
 The grant provides services and supplies for up to 200 qualified Veterans and or Family Members.
 Supplies will be issued on a first come, first served basis.

-To qualify for the program, the Veteran must present a DD-214 form with an Honorable Discharge and a valid ID.
+To qualify for the program, the Veteran/Military Personnel must present a DD-214 form with either an Honorable Discharge and a valid ID or an active Military ID.
 Spouses and Children of qualified Veterans must have a state birth certificate showing family status in relationship to the Veteran (I.E. Marriage certificate or license or Birth certificate).

 All participants must agree to donate artworks back to the Northern California Veterans Museum & Heritage Center for a contribution in the PTSD Artworks Gallery to be displayed publicly in the Museum.